 Speech consultant Vanessa Van Edwards recently studied famous TED Talks.
-Contrary to what many of us may have learned in Toastmasters, hand motions might not be distractions after all.
+Contrary to what many of us may have learned, hand motions might not be distractions after all.
 In her interview with The Washington Post, Van Edwards explains the talks, “that went viral and became wildly popular featured speakers who used their hands the most.”
 When the brain sees hand gestures in tandem with hearing a voice, she continues, “it’s getting two explanations in one.”

 Imagine giving a physics presentation where you must explain the various parts of an atom.
 Instead of using words alone, your hands can add an entirely new dimension to the presentation.

 Your hands are a part of the story and everything the audience is experiencing.
 In addition to using them to illustrate ideas, you can also move them carefully to underline key points, exaggerating movement before returning them to a neutral position.

 A dynamic presenter uses their hands purposefully, adding another layer to their verbal communication.